hacktor/signal-irc-telegram-gateway/README.md

 curl -F "url=https://webserver/cgi-bin/telegramhook" https://api.telegram.org/bot$TOKEN/setWebhook
 ```

 Make sure the telegram bot you are using has privacy mode disabled (or is admin in the telegram group).
 If not, the bot won't see any group messages by other users.
+You can review the **telegram-\>debug** file to get the chat\_id of the telegram group.

 ## Setting up Signal